SEO Strategy plan for a new website

 Setup Google Analytics & Google Search Console

-With your web pages fully optimised, make sure you set up Google Analytics and Google Search Console so that you can track the effectiveness of your efforts.
+Once your website is built and the content has been fully optimised, make sure you set up Google Analytics and Google Search Console so that you can track the effectiveness of your efforts.

-You can also use Search Console to identify technical issues that may arise with the site over time.
+You can also use Search Console to identify technical issues that may arise with the site over time, enabling you to identify problems and have them fixed quickly.

-Finally, you will need to consider some off-site SEO, primarily in the shape of a Social Media Strategy.
+Finally, you’ll need to consider some off-page optimization in the form of a social media and link-building strategy.

 Each social media channel offers the ability to send traffic directly to your site using a range of methods such as: